haxetink/tink_core/README.md

 Technically, `null` is also a valid value for `Noise`.
 In any case, there is no good reason to inspect values of type noise, only to create them.

-An example where using `Noise` makes sense is when you have an operation that succeeds with out any data to speak of:
+An example where using `Noise` makes sense is when you have an operation that succeeds without any result to speak of:

 ```
 function writeToFile(content:String):Outcome<Noise, IoError>;